 [Section 60 amended by No. 96 of 1990 s.
 10; No. 72 of 1992 s.
 10; No. 48 of 1993 s.
 28(1); No. 42 of 2004 s.
 47.]

-61. Unlawful discontinuance of weekly payments
+61. Discontinuing weekly payments

 (1) Subject to subsections (7) and (8) and section 84, where weekly payments of compensation for total or partial incapacity are made to a worker under this Act, they shall not be discontinued or reduced without the consent of the worker or an order of an arbitrator unless the worker has returned to work or a medical practitioner has certified that the worker has total or partial capacity for work or that the incapacity is no longer a result of the injury and a copy of the certificate (which shall set out the grounds of the opinion of the medical practitioner) together with at least 21 clear days’ prior notice of the intention of the employer to discontinue the weekly payments or to reduce them by such amount as is stated in the notice, has been served by the employer upon the worker and unless within that period the worker has not made an application under subsection (3).